THS-on/rscc/readme.md

 # RSCC - Remote Support Connection Client

-RSCC is a RemoteSupport application to establish a connection between two clients and start a VNC-Connection, in multiple ways.
+RSCC is a remote support application to establish a connection between two clients and start a VNC-Connection, in multiple ways.

 Key features:
- - Uses VNC-Server and viewer
+ - Uses VNC server and viewer
- - Client-to-Client connection using ICE / STUN-Technology
+ - Client-to-Client (P2P) connection using ICE and STUN
    - Fallback solution using a relay-server
- - Runs on Linux only
+ - Runs on Linux only, tested with Lernstick
- - OpenSource
+ - Open Source

-The use cases is always a Requester who seeks support and his Supporter.
-With the following scenarios:
+The use cases always include a *requester* who seeks support and his *supporter*.
+The scenarios are the following:
- - Supporter has Public IP
+ - Supporter has public IP
     - Supporter starts Viewer in listening mode
-    - Requester starts VNC-Server in connection mode
+    - Requester starts VNC server in connection mode
- - Both Client are behind a NAT
+ - Both clients (supporter and requester) are behind a NAT
-    - A relay server (keyserver) is used to generate a Key
+    - A relay server (keyserver) is used to generate a *key*
-    - Both Clients start a connection over the relay-server
+    - The clients establish a connection through the relay server
-    - Both Clients run ICE to find a direct-connection using STUN/UDP-Holepunching
+    - The clients run ICE to establish a direct connection using STUN/UDP hole punching
-    - When ICE is successful the connection is tunneled over RUDP (TCP over UDP)
+    - If ICE is successful, the connection is tunneled over RUDP (TCP over UDP), which results in a direct (P2P) connection
-    - When no direct connection is possible, the realy-server is the fallback and will rout the traffic (TCP)
+    - If no direct connection is possible, the realy server is the fallback and will route the traffic (TCP)

 ## Getting Started